drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Regex/Regex_Report.md

         metadata_list.append(metadata_dict)
 ```

 5. Write the metadata to the CSV file and download the images.
-The data set obtained from web scraping Flickr multimedia content would typically include metadata such as the geolocation data, camera information, and tags.
+The data set obtained include metadata such as the geolocation data, camera information, and tags.
 The size of each file can range from a few kilobytes to several megabytes, depending on the quality and length of the multimedia content.
 The file type used include image formats such as JPEG.
 The metadata can be analyzed to identify trends in the use of tags or geolocation data, as well as to study the characteristics of the multimedia content itself.
+To get the csv file of this data, we use OpenCV library to handle the images and metadata.
 ```ruby
 with open("flickr_scraping.csv", "w", newline="", encoding="utf-8") as f:
     writer = csv.DictWriter(f, fieldnames=["Title", "Author", "URL", "Make", "Model"])